octue/allauth-js/README.md

 - Route guards for protected and anonymous pages
 - Full support for email/password, passwordless, and social auth
 - Pre-built UI components with Tailwind CSS styling
-- Fully customisable - start with pre-built then copy the components out to cutsomise or build your own.
+- Fully customisable - start with pre-built then copy the components out to customise or build your own.

 ## Installation